RikaGoldberg/quartzv4/content/books/The Body Keeps the Score, Bessel Van Der Kolk MD.md

 ---
-title: "The Body Keeps the Score"
+title: "The Body Keeps the Score, Bessel Van Der Kolk MD"
-date: 2022-04-16
+date: 2022-04-24
 tags:
-- seed
+- sapling
 ---

+### Notes
+* [The statistics](/notes/Trauma%20Statistics.md) for how many people have experienced trauma in the US is astounding.
+* Traumatic experiences impact our histories and culture and leave people with deep, dark family secrets that are unknowingly passed down through generations.
+* Traumatic experiences prevent us from experiencing joy and intimacy.
+They impact our health, too, our biology and immune systems.
+* Experiencing deep intimacy means being able to mobilize without fear.
+Trauma patients have a hard time knowing when they are safe.
+*[Stephen Porges](/notes/Stephen%20Porges.md) has done some great work with healing trauma patients, including developing polyvagal theory.
+This work inspired Van der Kolk's team to develop treatment for patients in the trauma center.

 ### Highlights

 Research by the Centers for Disease Control and Prevention has shown that one in five Americans was sexually molested as a child; one in four was beaten by a parent to the point of a mark being left on their body; and one in three couples engages in physical violence.
 A quarter of us grew up with alcoholic relatives, and one of eight witnessed their mother being beaten or hit.

 As human beings we belong to an extremely resilient species.
 Since time immemorial we have rebounded from our relentless wars, countless disasters (both natural and man-made), and the violence and betrayal in our own lives.
 But traumatic experiences do leave traces, whether on a large scale (on our histories and cultures) or close to home, on our families, with dark secrets being imperceptibly passed down through generations.
 They also leave traces on our minds and emotions, on our capacity for joy and intimacy, and even on our biology and immune systems.